 Fuel cell electric buses are field-proven

 For California transit providers looking for a zero-emissions future, the “other” electric bus may be the best option.
-Fuel cell electric buses are field-proven, with a track record of millions of kilometers in revenue service.
+Fuel cell electric buses are field-proven, with a track record of millions of miles in revenue service for the past 15 years.

 The evidence is clear: only FCEBs have the service range, the power, and the load-bearing and hill-climbing capabilities comparable to diesel/CNG buses, offering a true 1-to-1 replacement without compromise.

-To learn more about the benefits of hydrogen fuel cell buses for California, download our comprehensive white paper below.
+To learn more about, the proven performance and future improvements of fuel cell electric buses download our comprehensive white paper below.